Taking a close look at some of the exhibits in the Bedfordshire BKA Honey Show

 Keeping jars of honey for next time

 · Problems with temperature.
-Sudden changes, particularly cooling, cause frosting - contraction of honey inside jar and of liquid component inside crystal lattice.
+Sudden temperature changes, particularly cooling, cause frosting, when air creeps in between honey and jar.
+It is because of contraction of the honey inside the jar and of liquid component inside crystal lattice.
 There is no cure for frosting but it is not generally considered a serious fault, other things being equal.

-· Granulation on the bottom - avoid / cure by warming, either in Microwave or hot water.
-In serious cases decant 3 jars to make 2 and heat the remainder as spare. (but its colour will darken and won't match)
+· Granulation on the bottom of the jars when crystals slowly appear stuck to the glass.
+Avoid or cure this by warming, either in Microwave or hot water.
+In serious cases decant 3 jars to make 2 without the crystals and heat the remainder as spare. (but its colour may darken and not match)

 · In general keeping show jars for later shows does not get the desired results as stored jars always develop faults and faults are almost never cured by keeping.
 It's best to start from scratch for every show.

-The judge wants:- absence of pollen, no crystallisation whatever, uniformity of honey (combs often have two or more colours in them), good taste and scent.
+The judge wants:- absence of pollen, no crystallisation whatever, uniformity of honey (combs often have two or more colours in them), good taste and scent and no damage from wax moth caterpillars or other pests.

-The judge will use a strong torch so check with your own torch, shining it through the comb from behind.
+The judge will use a strong torch so check with your own torch, shining it through the comb from behind which makes it easy to see colour variations, crystallised cells and any hidden pollen.

 · The whole comb (For Extraction)